balmorelcommunity/Balmorel_output/README.md

 - GAMS version 2x.x or later which includes the gdx2sqlite utility (TO BE SPECIFIED: might be 24.3 but needs verification)
 - Python or MS Excel software
 - Output from Balmorel which is either in classical BB1/BB2/BB3 format in regards of output data domains.
 For example, the domains of VGE_T in BB1/BB2/BB3 are (in this order): Case, Year, Area, Technology, Season, Timestep.
 In BB4 the domains are: Case, Year1, Year2, Area, Technology.
 In case of any deviation from the number of domains or the order of domains the queries will not be functional.
 - Output from Balmorel in a single .gdx file which includes both output equations and variables as well as sets and parameters used as input.
+OR in a .db file

+## Creating the SQLite database directly from Balmorel run
+* in balmorel.opt set yes for $setglobal MERGEDSAVEPOINTRESULTS2SQLITE

-## Creating the SQLite database from Balmorel output
+## Creating the SQLite database from a Balmorel output
+If you do not get the .db file directly from the Balmorel run, you can also convert it afterwards:
 * Convert the Balmorel output gdx-file to a sqlite file with the ending .db following this [explanation of using gdx2sqlite](https://www.gams.com/latest/docs/userguides/mccarl/gdx2sqlite.htm).
 More detailed explanation: Open a terminal (in windows: search for 'cmd').
 Then type cd.. <Enter>
 cd.. <Enter>